 Besides using the Cash Surrender value of life insurance option, a policy owner has two other options when they do not wish to retain their insurance policy.
 As a policy owner, you can default on your premium payments (which puts your policy at risk) or you can sell your life insurance to a third party entity (for example, you can sell your policy to a life settlement company).

-The Cash Surrender policy option benefits life insurance companies, as well as policy owners.
+The cash for life insurance policy option benefits life insurance companies, as well as policy owners.

 When an individual returns their policy to the life insurance company, the policy owner gives up claims to the policy's death benefit.
 This can be advantageous for the insurance company, as the death of the insured would typically require a payout that is much larger that the Cash Surrender Value--and the life insurance company is no longer at risk for the death benefit.